 In other words, the serums and treatments really do the work in your skincare routine and the moisturizer should be used to help the serum/treatment do its job and seal it into the skin.
 I never forgot that.
 The serum is the star of the show, and thus, that’s where your money should be spent.

 When applying your skincare from here on out, think about applying products in order from thinnest to thickest.
 Thicker products tend to be occlusive and somewhat block the absorption of products that follow.

 When my skin has become acclimated to a retinoid, I will apply the retinoid and follow with a hydrating/gentle serum.
 I recently found some very effective inexpensive retinols that work really well for my sensitive skin: The Ordinary Granactive Retinoid 2% Emulsion and The Inkey List Retinol Serum.
 At the drugstore, you can find Olay’s Retinol 24 collection.
 I am loving Olay Regenerist Retinol 24 Night Serum, although I can’t use it more than every other night due to its potency.
 It really makes a difference in skin tone and texture!

 NOTE: Avoid using additional retinoids, acids, vitamin C, and other strong actives in the same routine as retinoids.
 If your skin is sensitive, you can apply a retinoid after your serum and/or moisturizer in order to minimize sensitivity.
 The other products applied prior will somewhat dilute the retinoid and make it slightly gentler on the skin.
 Also note that its potency will be diminished, but you need to do what works best for your skin.

 If you want to skip the retinoids all together, but still see anti-aging benefits, you can take the route of bakuchiol, which is a plant-based retinol alternative.
-I am very impressed with the results I’ve seen so far from Herbivore Bakuchiol Retinol Alternative Smoothing Serum.
+I am very impressed with the results I’ve seen from The Inkey List Bakuchiol Moisturizer.